valfrid/OpenAudioLink/docs/CONTROL-SURFACE.md

 Spotify / librespot is a special case, or an alternative way to set up a cast-point <=> consumer pair in case spotify is provider, by simpli in app select cast-point.

-I would like to make this very symetrical, so this i
+I would like to make this very symetrical, and one way to do this is that Vinyle provider also like "Spotify" by user select one cast-point.

-This switchpanel should clear show active active pair.
-In adition volume control on cast-point shoul be availabke in this switch-panel.
+The same for Internet radio (that is not part of switch panel) its like a "Spotify" app also select one available cast-points.

+So switching path is more or less to select a new provider and start to "cast" to an available cast-point"

+Whats then in switch panel view
+1. View of active connection
+2. Volume control (possible if we dont move this isnt to "provider apps" (Vinyle Player, Internet Radio), but if better architecture anyway the adjustment is made in consumer end
+3. Stop active connection.
+Think this is needed still, and this should stopp whatever provider that was active
-Simple attribute of active provider like Spotify song, Internet channel should be visible.
+4. Simple attribute of active provider like Spotify song, Internet channel should be visible.

-The internet radio should as provider have its own panel like a "spotify app"
+As user of system you only need provider view
+If some more details the switch panel
+If trobleshooting the OAL gui panel, with channel faults, sending tone, fw update and so on (Please comment on this, architectures could be done in many ways)

 The today control pannel is more of a admin set-up.
 This should be cleaned up.
 The part that was used for performance and integratio activity shoul be kept, but moved a part from needed admin pars.
 Whats needed